Germinating the seeds

 Repotting -- When the seedlings are 2 inches (5 cm) tall, they may gently transferred to bigger pots.
 Water the plant well before repotting, to keep the soil from breaking apart, which can damage the roots.
 If the soil ball does break apart, shade the plants from afternoon sun the first 2-3 weeks.
 Repot into cactus soil or similar fast draining soil.
 If you live in a high rainfall area, use ample perlite or coarse horticultural sand in your mix.

 Bugs to watch for -- Not usually bothered by pests.
-Indoors, watch for spider mites and mealy bugs.
+Indoors, watch for spider mites or mealy bugs.

 If any questions or problems come up, feel free to email me.